wwu-trap/spmlauncher/README.md

             ├── v2.3
             └── v2.5
 Every toolbox needs a subdirectory in the toolbox-directory of the spm installation with the excact same name!
+Every spm installation needs a launch_command.txt with command to start the spm installation.
+It support the $SPM_DIR variable which resolves to the temp spm installation path.